dfeehan/dfeehan.github.io/index.md

 **Updates**

+I'm thrilled to have been awarded the ASA Outstanding Article in Mathematical Sociology Award!
+Check out the paper, written with Matt Salganik, [here](https://goo.gl/Xcxino)  (arxiv version [here](https://arxiv.org/abs/1404.4009)).
+Congrats to co-winners Joscha Legewie and Merlin Schaeffer for their work on contested boundaries.

+I gave a keynote talk and tutorial at the pre-PAA workshop, 'Demographic Research in the Digital Age' (sponsored by IUSSP).
+I also gave two talks during the PAA conference.

 I had a great visit to Duke, where I gave a talk at the DuPRI Seminar.

 I gave a talk at the Center for Statistics and the Social Sciences at the University of